Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

     curl -LOz Lavalink.jar https://github.com/Cog-Creators/Lavalink-Jars/releases/latest/download/Lavalink.jar

-If you did it properly, the files ``Lavalink.jar`` and ``application.yml`` will show up when we run ``ls``, the Linux command to list the contents of current directory.
+If you did it properly, the files ``Lavalink.jar`` and ``application.yml`` will show up when we run ``ls``, the Linux command to list the contents of the current directory.

 ^^^^^^^^^^^^^^^^^^^^
 Configuring Lavalink